dave-sbs/To-Do-List-Web-app/README.md

 2. Navigate to the project directory: cd to-do-list-web-app/task/src

-3. Open project on your code editor (preferably VS Code.
-Unfortunately, I don't know if the other editors have the extension I mention below)
+3. Open the project on your code editor (preferably VS Code.
+Unfortunately, I am not sure if other code editors have the extension I mention below)

-4. Go to extensions and download open in browser extension. (built by TechER)
+4. Go to the Extensions marketplace (it can be found on the left-hand side of your window) and download 'Open in browser' extension.

+5. Once downloaded,
+- Go back to index.html
+- Right-click,
-5. Once downloaded, go back to index.html, right click and find option that says 'Open In Other Browsers'.
-Choose a browser of your choice.
+- Find the option that says 'Open In Other Browsers'.
+- Choose a browser of your choice.
 You will be redirected to the web app.

 ## Usage
 Once the web app is running, follow these instructions to effectively use it: